DanielStoi/visual_and_audio_media_webapp/README.md

 # Visual and audio media webapp

 ## Credits
-This was part of an group assignment at the University of Sydney, particularly:
+This was part of an group assignment at the University of Sydney,for the subject ISYS2120.

 -Designed for the University of Sydney, School of Computer Sciences